 Further to all of the above, one of the beautiful aspects of meat smoking is it is very a less is more approach to cooking.
 It’s all about being stripped back and nuanced.
 If we generate too much smoke, then it will overwhelm the meat and make it inedible.
 Any added flavors from rubs, brines or flavored wood chips will be completely lost if you let smoke run riot in your smoker chamber.

-Whether or not you should soak wood chips prior to cooking in an electric smoker largely comes down to what flavors you’re aiming for.
+Whether or not you should soak wood chips prior to using your electric smoker largely comes down to what flavors you’re aiming for.
 If you want to tweak your wood chips by soaking them in a liquid like apple juice, beer, or wine, then it can be a great approach to take.

 However, if you’re considering just soaking them in water then I wouldn’t bother.
 Electric smokers are easy to control the temperature on, so trying to dampen the heat impact of the wood chips just isn’t necessary.